ihak/IHAKPicker/README.md

 # IHAKPicker
-Custom react-native picker component for iOS and Android.
+Custom React-Native picker component for iOS and Android.

 ## Description
-This component used react-native's default picker component.
+This component uses React-Native's default picker component.
 Additionally, it displays an overlay, animates the picker view and provide confirm and cancel options in iOS.

 In Android, it provides a simple dropdown menu with different customization options.